Living at Mwaya Beach, Home of Ripple Africa

 However, there are crocodiles and hippos in some of the rivers and these are occasionally washed into the lake during the rainy season (we have seen them off the beach several times in recent years).
 We do advise volunteers not to swim between 6pm and 6am because crocodiles are at their most active at night, and we strongly recommend volunteers to be very careful if they go swimming in the lake during the rainy season.
 Our local staff will be able to tell you if crocodiles or hippos have been seen so ask them before you go into the lake to be on the safe side!

 How many volunteers will be staying at Mwaya Beach, and what ages and gender?

-There are usually any number between a couple and eight volunteers at Mwaya at once.
+There are usually between two and eight volunteers at Mwaya at any one time.
 Our volunteers are normally graduates, but we recruit various people who are dedicated to helping the local community and who we feel have suitable abilities.
 We welcome volunteers of all ages from 23 to 60+ years old – you are never too old to have an adventure!
 The majority of our volunteers are female, but the number of male volunteers is increasing, and there have been some couples who have volunteered.

 What is the accommodation like and is it shared?

 There are five volunteer chalets which are large (7m by 5m), light, airy and comfortable.
 Each one can sleep up to two or three people.
 Beds, bed linen (pillowcases and sheets), pillows, blankets, and mosquito nets are provided.
 Normally, you will either have a chalet to yourself or share with one other person.
 However, at busy times there may be three people to a chalet.
 There is a toilet and shower block with two showers and three flushing toilets, a kitchen and storeroom, complete with a fridge, and a large covered meeting area and deck overlooking the lake.